hornos/chef-server-quick-start/README.md

 Init
 ====
 Init is used to recreate the Chef server from scratch.
-If you want tu use it out of the box go to Usage.
+If you want to use it out of the box go to Usage.

 1. git init
 * git add .
 * git commit -m 'init'
 * script/get_cookbooks
-* Edit Clusterfile
+* Edit Clusterfile.yaml
 * vagrant up

 Usage
 =====
-Edit Clustefile if necessary.
+Clone the repo and edit Clustefile.yaml if necessary.

-1. vagrant ssh
+1. vagrant up/ssh
 * Create local administrator: /vagrant/script/create_host_admin (answer:.chef/webui.pem .chef/validation.pem)
 * Create remote administrator: /vagrant/script/create_client USER -a
-* USER.pem USER-validator.pem is ready to use by other Vagrant Chef to provision a new cluster
+* USER.pem chef-validator.pem is ready to use by other Vagrant Chef to provision a new cluster
 * The Chef server runs on 10.10.10.10:4040 and have a redirection to localhost on nat (4000,4040)

 Overview